miriamwanjo/Disaster-Response-Pipeline-NLP-/README.md

 ### Project Overview
 This project applied a broad range of data engineering skills to analyze disaster data provided by Figure Eight.
 The dataset contains real messages sent during a disaster event and the premise of the project was to build a model for an API that can classify the messages.
 Some of the notable skills applied include:

-	1. creating ETL and ML pipelines
+	1. Creating ETL and ML pipelines
 	2. Writing clean and modular code
 	3. Building a web app that also displays visualizations
 	4. Use of Git and Github
 ### project Components

 1. ETL Pipeline

 	i.
 Loads the datasets

 	ii.
 Cleans the data